 However, in South Carolina, you cannot be more than 50 percent at fault.
 In other words, you cannot be more at fault for the accident than the party you are seeking compensation from.
 If you are 51 percent to blame, you are barred from recovering any compensation, no matter how severe your injuries.
 Our South Carolina injury lawyers can walk you through this and help you get the recovery you deserve.

 Advantages of Seeking Legal Representation

-Most personal injury victims do not realize that seeking legal help from a lawyer may improve their chances of recovering compensation.
-Those who hire attorneys often recover more compensation than those who do not.
+Most personal injury victims do not realize that seeking legal help from an SC personal injury lawyer may improve their chances of recovering compensation.
+Those who hire SC personal injury attorneys often recover more compensation than those who do not.